Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

 Allium is the Latin word for garlic, while the specific epithet ampeloprasum comes from the Greek ampelos meaning vine, and prason meaning leek.

-The specimen shown here was photographed in the Algarve region of Portugal in May.
+The specimens shown here was photographed in southern England in July and in the Algarve region of Portugal in May.

 This page includes pictures kindly contributed by Simon Harding.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.